Why and How to Stretch Before You Throw

 The Genie Stretch

 The first stretch is called the Genie Stretch.
+Russ Paine, a great PT and friend in Houston showed me this one and wrote about it in his chapter in my book The Athlete’s Shoulder.
 It is essentially a cross body stretch of the back of your arm.
 However, you use the opposite arm to enhance the stretch and stabilize the arm.
 Studies have shown that cross body stretching is more effective than the sleeper stretch at restoring your shoulder internal rotation (your GIRD).

 To perform the exercise, cross your arms out in front of you with your throwing arm on the bottom.
 In this position you’ll look like a genie (or at least the Genie from “I Dream of Genie,” not really the he genie from Aladdin…).
 Grasp the back of your throwing elbow with your other hand and stretch across your body.
 Your other arm pulls the arm across for the stretch and prevents the shoulder from rotating into external rotation.
 Hold this stretch from 5-10 seconds and repeat 3-5 times.